WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 The hard-coded sample page isn’t very useful.
 We want to display your actual WordPress pages so let’s fetch the actual list of pages from the WordPress API.

 Before we start, let’s confirm we actually have some pages to fetch.
-Navigate to Pages using the sidebar menu and ensure it shows at least four or five Pages:
+Within WPAdmin, Navigate to Pages using the sidebar menu and ensure it shows at least four or five Pages:

 ![](./media/list-of-pages/pages-list.jpg)